h31/ProgrammingLabTask3/README.md

 # ProgrammingLabTask3
-Campus Map for SPbSTU students
+Application with Campus Map for SPbSTU students